Easy Matzo Toffee with Chocolate and Sea Salt

 Notes

-- Make ahead: yes, matzo crack can be made up to 3 days ahead of time.
-Will keep in an airtight container in a refrigerator for up to 1 week.
+- Make-ahead: Make up to 3 days in advance.
+Store in an airtight container in a refrigerator for up to 1 week.

 - Why so much salt?
 When you break apart the cooled matzo crack into pieces, a lot of the salt will fall off.
 Gotta make sure there’s enough left on there when you’re finished!